ColumbusStateWorkforceInnovation/Java-IV-course-outline/README.md

 * HTTP as the foundation of REST
     * Describe web services and how they work
     * Be able to explain the Hypertext Transport Protocol (HTML) and associated standards
-    * Explain how Representationl State Transfer (REST) application programming interfaces APIs power web applications
+    * Explain how Representational State Transfer (REST) application programming interfaces APIs power web applications
-    * Show how the OpenAPI spec is used to descibe APIs
+    * Show how the OpenAPI spec is used to describe APIs
 * Creating our first API
     * Describe dependency management for web applications
     * Create a new Spring application using https://start.spring.io/